Molly Toomey, MSW

 Please do!
 My skills and knowledge extend beyond what I have listed on this website, and I am always interested in new ventures and challenges.
 If I can't provide what you're looking for or I'm not the best fit, I'll do my best to refer you to someone who is.

-My services in Germany are private and non-medical.
-I do not provide psychotherapy, diagnose mental disorders, or treat illness under German law.
-I offer my services as a psychosocial counselor in the field of psychologische Beratung (psychological counseling).
+As stated, my services in Germany are private and non-medical.
+I do not provide psychotherapy, diagnose mental disorders, or "treat" illness under German law.
+I offer my services as a psychological/psychosocial counselor and state-recognized social worker.
 I am not a psychologische Psychotherapeutin or a Heilpraktikerin für Psychotherapie.

 fee policies